angular/angular/aio/content/guide/angular-compiler-options.md

 Additional strictness flags allow you to enable and disable specific types of strict template type checking.
 See [troubleshooting template errors](guide/template-typecheck#troubleshooting-template-errors).

+When you use the CLI command `ng new --strict`, it is set to `true` in the generated project's configuration.

 ### `trace`